nirautel/Assignments/README.md

 # Usage and Steps to Follow

-This project aims query the https://macaddress.io/ MAC address lookup API and get the company name associated with it.
+This project aims to query the https://macaddress.io/ MAC address lookup API and get the company name associated with it.
-This is a dockerised container and Requires docker for its installation and working;
+This is a dockerised container and Requires docker for its working;

 ## Steps to Follow And Requirements:
 1. This Project requires installation of Docker